ivan-ristovic/website-main/_pages/teaching.md

 display_categories: [Bachelor, Masters, Previous]
 ---

+I teach various courses as a member of the [Department of Computer Science](http://www.racunarstvo.matf.bg.ac.rs/) at the [Faculty of Mathematics](http://www.matf.bg.ac.rs/eng/) in Belgrade.

 Detailed information about my courses and course notifications can be found
 @ [my faculty website](https://matf.ristovic.net).